 This fellowship is approved by the American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS).
 This is a 2 year fellowship and candidates will matriculate on odd-numbered years.
 Please go to the ASOPRS fellowship website for more information.
 Interviews will be offered to candidates after a review of all application materials.
 This position is offered through the San Francisco Matching Program.

 Salary is paid at an approximation of Program Year level using ACGME salary scale at the University of Washington.
-In 2017 the salary was $64,572.00 for the first year of training and $69,636 for the second year of training.
 The fellow is entitled to 3 weeks of paid vacation per year.
 The fellow receives life insurance, health and dental benefits through the University of Washington.
 Fellows are provided with malpractice insurance for their fellowship-based activities.
 The fellow will be supported to attend at least one specialty meeting as part of their advanced training.

 Sarah Jacobs, M.D.
 (2015-17)